 Use any type of plastic for the palette.
 Water will be used to dilute the paint and for this reason plastic is recommended.
 Select a small amount of each of the primary colors as well as black and white.

 Apply the primary colors to the palette with a separating distance approximately two inches.

 Put a dab of red on a clean area, then add a dab of blue and mix together.
 Purple will be the result.
-Adding white will increase the lighter shades resulting from purple and adding black will show the darker shades of purple.
+Adding white will increase lighter shades resulting in shades of violet, and adding black will show create darker shades of purple.